jleinonen/jleinonen.github.io/about.md

 ### Guest talks at universities and research institutes

+0. Deep Generative Models for Weather and Climate Applications.
+At *IDSIA Dalle Molle Institute for Artificial Intelligence*, Oct 2022.
 0. Stochastic machine learning for atmospheric fields with generative adversarial networks.
 At *Ludwig Maximilians Universität Munich* (online talk), Jun 2021.
 0. From snowflake models to space-based radar retrievals of atmospheric ice.
 At *NASA Goddard Space Flight Center, Greenbelt, Maryland, USA*, Sep 2018